JohnPaulinePineda/Portfolio_Project_59/docs/index.md

 [Ensemble Learning](https://www.manning.com/books/ensemble-methods-for-machine-learning) is a machine learning technique that improves predictive accuracy by combining multiple models to leverage their collective strengths.
 Traditional machine learning models often struggle with either high bias, which leads to overly simplistic predictions, or high variance, which makes them too sensitive to fluctuations in the data.
 Ensemble learning addresses these challenges by aggregating the outputs of several models, creating a more robust and reliable predictor.
 In classification problems, this can be done through majority voting, weighted averaging, or more advanced meta-learning techniques.
 The key advantage of ensemble learning is its ability to reduce both bias and variance, leading to better generalization on unseen data.
 However, this comes at the cost of increased computational complexity and interpretability, as managing multiple models requires more resources and makes it harder to explain predictions.

-[Bagging](https://www.manning.com/books/ensemble-methods-for-machine-learning), or Bootstrap Aggregating, is an ensemble learning technique that reduces model variance by training multiple instances of the same algorithm on different randomly sampled subsets of the training data.
+[Bagging (Bootstrap Aggregating)](https://www.manning.com/books/ensemble-methods-for-machine-learning) is an ensemble learning technique that reduces model variance by training multiple instances of the same algorithm on different randomly sampled subsets of the training data.
 The fundamental problem bagging aims to solve is overfitting, particularly in high-variance models.
 By generating multiple bootstrap samples—random subsets created through sampling with replacement — bagging ensures that each model is trained on slightly different data, making the overall prediction more stable.
 In classification problems, the final output is obtained by majority voting among the individual models, while in regression, their predictions are averaged.
 Bagging is particularly effective when dealing with noisy datasets, as it smooths out individual model errors.
 However, its effectiveness is limited for low-variance models, and the requirement to train multiple models increases computational cost.

 [Boosting](https://www.manning.com/books/ensemble-methods-for-machine-learning) is an ensemble learning method that builds a strong classifier by training models sequentially, where each new model focuses on correcting the mistakes of its predecessors.
 Boosting assigns higher weights to misclassified instances, ensuring that subsequent models pay more attention to these hard-to-classify cases.
 The motivation behind boosting is to reduce both bias and variance by iteratively refining weak learners — models that perform only slightly better than random guessing — until they collectively form a strong classifier.
 In classification tasks, predictions are refined by combining weighted outputs of multiple weak models, typically decision stumps or shallow trees.
 This makes boosting highly effective in uncovering complex patterns in data.
 However, the sequential nature of boosting makes it computationally expensive compared to bagging, and it is more prone to overfitting if the number of weak learners is too high.